qrqiuren/site-myhdl-dev/guide.md

 [mercurial](http://www.selenic.com/mercurial).

 The public repository resides [here][myhdl-repo].
-Bitbucket offers an excellent interface to through the repository and its history.
+Bitbucket offers an excellent interface to the repository and its history.

 The repository can be used for several purposes, such as browsing through the development history, and tracking development.
 In addition, you can use it to